 Tool Proficiency

-What to assess: Ask directly about the systems in your stack.
-If you use NetSuite, ask them to walk you through how they'd set up a new GL account, how they handle inter-company transactions, or how they structure the close workflow.
+Ask directly about the systems in your stack.
+If you use NetSuite, ask them to walk through how they'd set up a new GL account, handle intercompany transactions, or structure the close workflow.
 If you use QuickBooks Online, ask how they'd handle a bank reconciliation with unexplained variances.
+The answer tells you immediately whether the tool experience on their resume is real.

 MAVI matches candidates to your specific tool stack as part of the placement process – every candidate presented has verified proficiency in the systems your team uses.